LA-Referencia-IOI/lareferencia-vufind-docker/README.md

 # VuFind Docker

-Standalone Docker package for running VuFind with MariaDB and an external Solr instance.
-This directory can be used as the root of a new repository.
+Docker package for running VuFind with MariaDB and an external Solr instance.

 ## Requirements